hawaii-desktop/hawaii/README.md

 ### Building dependencies from sources

-If you system doesn't support CMake 2.8.9+, take a look [here](http://www.cmake.org/cmake/resources/software.html).
+If your system doesn't support CMake 2.8.9+ take a look at [here](http://www.cmake.org/cmake/resources/software.html), download CMake sources, build and install it.

 Read the following pages to build Qt 5 and Wayland from sources: